 The Festival is a great attraction not only for the camel beauty pageant but also because of the variety of activities: Camel auction, the heritage Souk, over 100 stands offering perfumes, spices, traditional foods, decorations, etc.

-the Sanam Exhibition, the camel through time, Poetry and photography competitions.
-Watch traditional sword dancing ‘ardha’, shows aimed for kids like Sponge bob, Saudi girls dancing traditional back dances.
+Check out the Sanam Exhibition, the camel through time.
+Watch traditional sword dancing ‘ardha’, and theatre shows aimed for kids like Sponge bob, and Saudi girls dancing traditional dances.
 Beautiful sand art and interactive sand play area for kids.

 Kids indoor arts & crafts center where you can drop them off free of change for an hour with English speaking friendly professional staff.

-Free camel riding, camel exhibit, camel caravan, a camel book library and so much more.
-Visit their website for more information: alaibilfestival.com
+Free camel riding, camel exhibit, camel caravan, a camel book library and so much more. for more information how to visit click here.

 Location: Google maps